finos/community/docs/governance/Software-Projects/Contribution.md

 ![FINOS Contribution Process](/finos-contribution-process.png)

 ## Contribution of use cases and ideas to a Special Interest Group (SIG)
-If you are looking to contribute a use case, take a look at [our special interest groups](/docs/governance/special-interest-groups) which are meant to be arenas for like minded professionals to identify common challenges, pain points and opportunities to be solved collaboratively in the open.
+If you are looking to contribute a use case or idea, start by searching if there already is [a special interest groups](/docs/governance/special-interest-groups) in that area.
+SIGs are meant to be arenas for like minded professionals to identify common challenges, pain points and opportunities to then be solved collaboratively in the open.

-## Contribution of code / issues / documentation to an existing FINOS project
+## Contribution to an existing FINOS project
 The easiest way to engage is to contribute code, documentation, test cases, requirements, issues and pull requests, etc. to [projects that are currently within the Foundation](https://landscape.finos.org).

 Before contributing to a project, community members are encouraged to familiarize themselves with a project by doing any or all of the following: